Anne Victoire Dervieux

-Anne Victoire Dervieux (1752-1826) was a French ballerina, opera singer, and courtesan.
+Anne Victoire Dervieux (1752–1826) was a French ballerina, opera singer, and courtesan.

 Life

 Dervieux was the daughter of a washer woman in Paris.

 Stage career

 She was engaged at the Paris Opera in 1765, (aged 13), where she was active as a ballet dancer before she retrained to become an opera singer.
 As a singer, she performed at the Concert Spirituel, and her greatest triumph was said to have been her performance in Pygmalion in 1772.

 Courtesan

 She attracted much fame for her parallel career as a courtesan.
 She has been referred to as the rival of Madeleine Guimard.
-Among her clients where the Louis François Joseph, Prince of Conti and the brothers of Louis XVI, the count of Artois and the count de Provence; she also shared her client Charles, Prince of Soubise with Madeleine Guimard.
+Among her clients where Louis François Joseph, Prince of Conti and the brothers of Louis XVI, the count of Artois and the count de Provence; she also shared her client Charles, Prince of Soubise with Madeleine Guimard.
 Derievux, as well as Guimard, were celebrities of their time and frequently portrayed in the scandal press.